 - m.59.1.a) Extension lamps outside the apparatus are obligatory for the official competitions of the FIE. - b) The lamps should be placed at a minimum of 1.80 m above the piste.
-(When the fencers fence on a 0.50 m high podium, the extension lamps must be 2.30 m above ground.)
+(When the fencers fence on a 0.50 m high podium, the extension lamps must be 2.30 m above ground.) - c) The extension lamps signalling valid hits are coloured, one red, the other green, and they must be of 2600 lumens minimum. - 2. a) The white lights indicating non-valid hits need be of only 1100 lumens. - b) The two lamps of the same group must not be further apart than 15 cm.

-- c) The extension lamps signalling valid hits are coloured, one red, the other green, and they should if possible be of 150 watts. - 2. a) The white lights indicating non-valid hits need be of only 75 watts. - b) The two lamps of the same group must not be further apart than 15 cm and each group must be at least 50 cm from the other. - 3.
-The white and coloured extension lamps must be arranged on either side of the apparatus, either horizontally or vertically, and must be visible from all directions (cf. Annexe B, paragraph A.1.(a).2). - Lamps recording the number of hits scored may not be located alongside the extension lamps. - m.60.
-1. The exterior lamps of high intensity may be connected to the main electrical supply, but in this case the signals of the recording apparatus have to be separated from the circuits of these lamps by phototransistors or by opto-couplers. - Light indicators recording the number of hits scored by each fencer are obligatory.
-These illuminated indicators may operate direct from the main electrical supply. - 3.
-For World Championship and Grand Prix finals and Masters, it is obligatory to make use of a display board of the type shown in the drawing in Annexe C, providing instantaneous information on the fencers' names, the score, the time and other matters necessary for a good understanding of the bout. - 4.
-This score-board must, if possible, be used for A Grade finals as well.
+3. The white and coloured extension lamps must be arranged on either side of the apparatus, either horizontally or vertically, and must be visible from all directions (cf. Annexe B, paragraph A.1.(a).2).

+- m.60.
+1. The exterior lamps of high intensity may be connected to the main electrical supply, but in this case the signals of the recording apparatus have to be separated from the circuits of these lamps by phototransistors or by opto-couplers. - 2.
+For World Championship and Grand Prix finals and Masters, it is obligatory to make use of a display board of the type shown in the drawing in Annexe C, providing instantaneous information on the fencers' names, the score, the time and other matters necessary for a good understanding of the bout.